 In fact by far the better tomato plants are those that have germinated themselves – a tomato drops from the plant, gets mulched into the soil naturally and before you know it – you get a whole new tomato plant – no effort, maximum reward.

+So what if there was a method of growing food that was reliable, produced an abundance and was easy to understand – well, you’d want to know about it wouldn’t you.
 I’ve managed to grow tomato, runner bean and potatoes without even planting them first.
 Recently I picked my row of peas, dried out any that had gone too far and then planted them again, they are now producing another whole row of delicious peas for me to have at my table anytime I want – how’s that for recycling!!

 I don’t seem to be the only person who’s cottoned on to this idea either!!